lmstudio-ai/venvstacks/docs/development/index.rst

 * Push the tag to the remote repo
 * Run ``scriv github-release --dry-run`` to check what would be published
-* Run ``scriv github-release`` to make the release from the annotated tag
+* Run ``scriv github-release`` to make the release from the annotated tag (alternatively: create the GitHub release interactively in the web UI, using the debug output from the ``scriv`` dry run as a starting point for the GitHub release notes)

 After release:

-* Check the release GitHub Action has published to PyPI correctly
+* Check the release-triggered GitHub Action has published to PyPI correctly
 * Bump the version in ``pyproject.toml`` and add a ``.dev0`` suffix

 .. _`Getting Started`: https://pip.pypa.io/en/stable/development/getting-started/